xa0412/tp/docs/UserGuide.md

 **Note:**

-- The Friend Tag can only be one of the following `CLOSE_FRIEND`, `FRIEND`, `ACQUAINTANCES`.
+- The Friend Tag can only be one of the following: `CLOSE_FRIEND`, `FRIEND`, `ACQUAINTANCES`.
 - A friend can have any number of tags, courses & previous courses.
-- If a course or previous course is duplicated, it will only be displayed once instead of as separate entries
+- If a course or previous course is duplicated, it will only be displayed once instead of as separate entries.
-- Names must be alphabetical and distinct.
+- Names must be alphabetical (English only) and distinct.
 - Phone numbers must contain only digits and be between 3 to 15 digits long.
-It does not need to be distinct
+It does not need to be distinct.
 - Emails must follow the format local-part@domain.
-It does not need to be distinct
+It does not need to be distinct.
-- Course & Previous Course names should be alphanumeric and follow a structured format: a department code (letters), followed by a course number (digits), with an optional single-letter suffix e.g CS2030S or CFG1003"
+- Course & Previous Course names should be alphanumeric and follow a structured format: a department code (letters), followed by a course number (digits), with an optional single-letter suffix e.g., CS2030S or CFG1003.
-- Normal tags should be alphanumeric and can be up to 20 characters long
+- Normal tags should be alphanumeric and can be up to 20 characters long.
 </box>

 Examples: